Radiation Safety Glasses: How Far We’ve Come

 - Adjust Based on Your Profession.
 In some jobs, you will be exposed closely and directly to radiation.
 In others, the exposure may be more indirect.
 Where your profession falls on the spectrum will determine the level of protection you need.
 For instance, wraparound frames and goggles are perfect for maximum protection, while regular Nike and metal frames may be more convenient for indirect exposure.

 - Look for Lead Equivalency.
 Lead continues to be a vital method of protection against radiation exposure.
-However, it makes sense to look for lead equivalency in order to protect against the potentially harmful effects of lead itself.
+However, it makes sense to look for lead equivalency in order to protect against the potentially harmful effects of the lead itself.
 All of our radiation safety glasses come with a 0.75mm lead equivalency, which meets all common safety standards – and is a long way off from Rollins’ goggles that were ten times as thick.

 - Do You Need a Prescription?
 If you already wear glasses, you are not out of options.
 You just have to find the right glasses.
 For instance, our fitover frames are designed to be worn with your existing glasses.
 For better protection and more frequent usage, consider buying safety glasses that have the prescription itself included in the lens.